hphelion/documentation/commercial/GA1/commercial.undercloud-storage-storevirtual.md

     On successful registration, the cluster is added and is listed as *Registered*.

-	<a href="javascript:window.open('/content/documentation/media/undercloud-storevirtual-registered-cluster.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">Registered Cluster Displays in the HP StoreVirtual Page (opens in a new window)</a>
+	<a href="javascript:window.open('/content/documentation/media/undercloud-storevirtual-registered-cluster.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">Registered Cluster Displays in the HP StoreVirtual VSA Page (opens in a new window)</a>

-## Edit a cluster {#edit-cluster}
+## Edit a StoreVirtual cluster {#edit-cluster}

-**Note**: Ensure that you edit the StoreVirtual cluster only if there are any updates made through the CMC or the CLIQ for the selected cluster.
-After editing the details, the back-end data should also be updated so that the Cinder configuration file has the updated cluster information.
+**Note**: Ensure that you edit the StoreVirtual cluster only if there are any updates made through the CMC for the selected cluster.
+After editing the details, the backend data should also be updated so that the Cinder configuration file has the updated cluster information.

 To edit a cluster, do the following: